 What tree species will replace white ash in the forest, and will the traits of the new species cause changes in forest productivity and nutrient cycling?

-Will the loss or severe reduction of ash populations lead to reduced biodiversity in the green and brown food webs, with consequences for ecosystem function (e.g., nutrient cycling, hydrology, and interannual stability of food webs), or will there be sufficient redundancy that the ecosystem will be relatively little changed in structure or function by the loss of this one species of woody plant?
+Will the loss or severe reduction of ash populations lead to reduced biodiversity in the green and brown food webs, with consequences for ecosystem function (e.g., nutrient cycling, hydrology, and interannual stability of food webs), or will there be sufficient redundancy that the ecosystem will be relatively little changed in structure or function?

 Approach.
-We will combine ground vegetation surveys and remote sensing to map the canopy ash trees of HBR and to document their death and disappearance as emerald ash borer kills them in coming years.
+We will combine ground vegetation surveys and remote sensing to map the canopy ash trees of HBR and to document their death.
 We will extend a sampling program started in 2015 to characterize the above- and below-ground invertebrate communities associated with ash vs. other hardwood trees in HBR.
 Sampling includes (1) beat sheets and vacuum sampling for foliage insects, and (2) pitfall traps, litter samples, and soil cores for brown web insects and fungi living below canopy ash trees.
-We will add sampling of understory plants (including spring ephemerals) and soil fungi.
-This will be extended to provide a reasonably complete baseline inventory of fauna and flora associated with ash in HBR.
-These will become species of interest for comparisons of ecosystem structure and function during and after the wave of ash mortality.
+We will add sampling of understory plants (including spring ephemerals) and soil fungi to provide a representative baseline inventory of fauna and flora associated with ash in HBR..

-We will use our vegetation survey data to identify the most important co-dominants with ash in different parts of the landscape, and then use the Spe-CN model to predict how the decline of ash and its replacement by these co-dominants will affect C and N cycling in the ecosystem.
+We will use our vegetation survey data to identify the most important co-dominants with ash in different parts of the landscape, and then use the Spe-CN model (Box 1?) to predict how the decline of ash and its replacement will affect C and N cycling in the ecosystem.
 In a selected set of ash-dominant stands, we will begin monitoring of plant and soil C and N pools (live wood, downed wood, forest floor, and upper mineral soil) prior to the arrival of the emerald ash borer.
 Many of these pools change slowly, so all of the expected changes will not be manifested during the term of this proposal.
 However we will continue to monitor these plots at 5-y intervals to determine if the responses are consistent with model predictions.

 2.4.5 Changing stream food webs.
 (Contributes to synthesis question 4.
 Research team: Lowe, Rosi-Marshall, Bernhardt…)